airbytehq/airbyte/docs/integrations/destinations/postgres.md

 Therefore, Airbyte Postgres destination will create tables and schemas using the Unquoted identifiers when possible or fallback to Quoted Identifiers if the names are containing special characters.

+## Troubleshooting

+### `Connection to localhost:5432 refused` errors when connecting to a local db

+On Mac, if you run Airbyte with Docker Compose and want to connect to a local Postgres instance, you will have to use `host.docker.internal` as the hostname instead of `localhost` or `127.0.0.1`.

+On Linux, you will have to modify `docker-compose.yml` and add a host that maps to your local machine using [`extra_hosts`](https://docs.docker.com/compose/compose-file/compose-file-v3/#extra_hosts).